photoprism/photoprism-docs/docs/developer-guide/setup.md

 ```

 !!! example "Developing on Windows"
     Our standard development environment can also be used on Windows if you have [Git](https://git-scm.com/), [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/), and a suitable IDE like [GoLand](https://www.jetbrains.com/go/) installed.
-However, we recommend running the required `docker compose` commands manually instead of `make docker-build` and `make terminal`.
+However, we recommend running the required `docker compose` commands manually instead of using `make docker-build` and `make terminal`.
 [Learn more ›](faq.md#can-your-development-environment-be-used-under-windows)

 ### Step 2: Launch Your Local Development Environment